roger-petro/cmghelp/README.md

 4. Edit parsedoc.py to change/add/remove htm documentation directories, if needed
 5. Run `python .\parsedoc.py`.
 A CMGKeywords.json will be created at the same script's directory
-6. Copy the CMGKeyword.json to your home dir, according configuration above.
+6. Copy the CMGKeyword.json to any dir
+7. Setup the `cmghelp.keywordDataPath` on extension configuration.

 ### Support